arun-ajay/casino-blackjack/BackEnd/README.md

 **NOTE: IF ANYTHING WENT WRONG DURING INSTALLATION (You see installations that have failed) DELETE THE `node_modules` FOLDER IN `BackEnd` AND `package-lock.json`**

-### Initializing your python environment, database and server (MUST HAVE A BRAND NEW TERMINAL)
+### Initializing your python environment, database and server

+**NOTE: MUST HAVE A BRAND NEW TERMINAL

 To avoid conflicts with your own system, you must create your own Python environment to hold your packages.
 Also, we'll have to set up a database for our server beforehand.